scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Glue-code-analysis-in-open-source-projects-that-use-BDD-tools/index.md

 ---
 Title: Glue code analysis in open-source projects that use BDD tools
 ---
+#Glue code analysis in open-source projects that use BDD tools
 #Idea
 There are a lot of Behavior Driven Development (BDD) tools available in practice.
 To involve non-technical stakeholders in specifying requirements, these tools encourage writing behavior specifications as constrained natural text.